 Medical cannabis, also sometimes known as medical marijuana, is typically the flower from the cannabis plant.
-It can also be the isolated compounds from within the plant, called cannabinoids, which are extracted from the flower and administered in various different forms and prescribed by health professionals as medicine for patient use.
+It can also be the isolated compounds from within the plant, called cannabinoids, which are extracted from the flower and administered in a variety of forms and prescribed by health professionals for patient use.

 History Of Cannabis?

 Cannabis has been used by humans longer than we have had a written history and is thought to be one of the first plants ever cultivated by man.
 The oldest known written records on cannabis have been found in China, where archeological and historical findings indicate that the plant was initially used for its fibers around 4000 B.C.
-There are a wide array of active chemicals produced by the cannabis plant that researchers believe, and numerous studies have begun to show, can have a variety of medical and therapeutic applications.
+There are a wide array of active chemicals produced by the cannabis plant that researchers believe, and numerous studies have shown can have a variety of different uses.

 In the Western hemispheres and the America’s, it is likely that the use of Cannabis began in South America in the 16th century, brought over by the Spanish to Chile for use as fiber and by slaves from Africa that came with them.
-It then slowly moved north along trade routes until it started popping up in the 18th and early 19th century, with its effective introduction into Western medicine in the mid-19th century through the works of an Irish physician named Willian B. O’Shaughnessy and a book by French psychiatrist Jacques-Joseph Moreau.
-O’Shaughnessy made first contact with the plant while serving the British in India, he read the available literature on it, described many of the popular local methods of consumption for it, and researched its toxicity on animals and later human patients with different medical conditions.
-In 1839, he published the work ‘On The Preparations of the Indian Hemp, or Gunjah’ which describes various successful human experiments using Cannabis preparations for rheumatism, convulsions, and mainly for muscular spasms caused by tetanus and rabies.
+It then slowly moved north along trade routes until it started popping up in the 18th and early 19th century, with its effective introduction into Western society in the mid-19th century through the works of an Irish physician named Willian B. O’Shaughnessy and a book by French psychiatrist Jacques-Joseph Moreau.
+O’Shaughnessy made first contact with the plant while serving the British in India, he read the available literature on it, described many of the popular local methods of consumption for it, and researched its toxicity on animals and later human patients with different mental and physical conditions.
+In 1839, he published the work ‘On The Preparations of the Indian Hemp, or Gunjah’ which describes various human experiments using Cannabis preparations.
 Moreau was an assistant physician at an asylum near Paris and came across Cannabis during travels related to his work there.
 Around 1840 back in Paris he began to experiment systematically on different Cannabis preparations; first on himself and later on his students, which led to him publishing a book in 1845 called ‘Du Hachisch et de l’Alienation Mentale: Etudes Psychologiques’ that contained the most complete and detailed documentation of the effects of Cannabis to this point in history.
 These two types of interest in Cannabis, in its therapeutic effects and it psychoactive effects, were the two most paramount drivers in the study of the plant and have persisted through the year’s right up to modern times.

 The second half of the 19th century were prominent times for the medical use of Cannabis and many scientific studies on it were published.
-It was available mainly as an extract or tincture and was marketed for a large range of ailments with three major areas of use, as a sedative or hypnotic to treat insomnia, mania, delirium, and other psychiatric disorders, as an analgesic for toothaches, headaches, gout, and other pain related issues, and as “other” for another long list of maladies that could be afflicting a person.
+It was available mainly as an extract or tincture and was marketed for a large range of ailments.
 As the 20th century rolled in, Cannabis saw a marked reduction in use due to multiple factors.
 One such factor was in obtaining replicable effects, likely caused by the huge variance in seeds and plant morphology that random seeds produce, and an overall lack of understanding of the plant and how it grew.
-Another being that at this time, the active ingredients responsible for the therapeutic and psychoactive effects had not been isolated or even discovered and tinctures that were produced involved many factors like age, method of production, and quality of plant material used, that could increase or reduce efficacy.
+Another being that at this time, the active ingredients responsible for array of psychoactive and other effects had not been isolated or even discovered and tinctures that were produced involved many factors like age, method of production, and quality of plant material used, that could increase or reduce efficacy.

 What Are Phytochemicals

-These are chemical compounds produced by the plant.
-The two most extensively researched phytochemicals produced by the cannabis plant are cannabidiol (CBD) and tetrahydrocannabinol (THC).
-These have been shown to potentially have a multitude of therapeutic properties.
+These are chemical compounds produced by the Cannabis plant, and other types of plants as well.
+The two most extensively researched phytochemicals produced by the plant are cannabidiol (CBD) and tetrahydrocannabinol (THC).

 There are a whole host of other phytochemicals produced by the plant that remain woefully under-studied.

-The way in which the endocannabinoid system works, like many other aspects of Cannabis, from proper taxonomy to the many potential therapeutic properties and place of origin are still not fully understood, or agreed upon, but with its looming legalization in Canada and many other places around the world, more research on this versatile plant is being undertaken every day, and as such we are getting closer to a time where its taxonomy and nomenclature, potential as a medicine and uses for textiles, fibers and oils can be fully realized.
+The way in which the endocannabinoid system works, like many other aspects of Cannabis, from proper taxonomy to the many potential physical and chemical properties and place of origin are still not fully understood, or agreed upon, but with its looming legalization in Canada and many other places around the world, more research on this versatile plant is being undertaken every day, and as such we are getting closer to a time where its taxonomy and nomenclature, and uses for textiles, fibers, oils and other products can be fully realized.

 Why Medical Cannabis?

-This discovery generated tremendous interest in the scientific and medical communities, and researchers around the world began to undertake numerous medical studies in an attempt to identify how these phytochemicals could help patients suffering from a variety of different conditions that affect all of these bodily systems.
-Thanks to the results of this irrefutable medical research, family practitioners and healthcare providers across Canada and many nations world wide can now and do, prescribe cannabis use for therapeutic and medicinal applications.
+This discovery generated tremendous interest in the scientific and medical communities, and researchers around the world began to undertake numerous studies in an attempt to identify how these phytochemicals might help patients suffering from a variety of different conditions that affect all of these bodily systems.
+Thanks to the results of this irrefutable research, family practitioners and healthcare providers across Canada and many nations world wide can now and do, prescribe cannabis use for a variety of applications.

 One of Atlas Growers’ main priorities is to facilitate further scientific research on medical cannabis through strategic partnerships with local agricultural professionals as well as Canadian universities.
 The goal of this research is to provide reliable, scientifically sound clinical data to Canadians and the world as this new market evolves.
 In doing so, Atlas offers opportunities for healing and hope, we want to help keep our neighbours healthy and our communities strong and growing.